seattleflu/documentation/SCAN.md

      Translations are viewable via the Google drive link at [this Trello card].
    - Add new mock results PDFs for local development (e.g. CCCCCCCC-2020-01-01).†
    - Update the [get_pdf_report()] function in the python module to allow the new language code.
-9. Update the [export-record-barcodes] script in the [scan-switchboard] repo with the new language's project ID and ISO code.
+9. Update the [export-record-barcodes] script in the [sfs-switchboard] repo with the new language's project ID and ISO code.

 *: Depends on #3